 There are situations and circumstances for which you and I should never be thankful: War, disease, marital discord, gross economic inequality, the persistence of evil. . .
 Yet, even in such circumstances, the disciple of Jesus is encouraged to be thankful — and it baffles the watching world.

 In war, we know the Prince of Peace.
 In sickness, we are attended by the Great Physician.
-He is our Reconciler; and through your and my obedience, he feeds the poor.
-Evil may, for a time, persist; but evil shall never prevail!
+He is our Reconciler; and through your and my obedience, He feeds the poor.
+Evil may, for a time, persist; but evil shall not, ultimately, prevail!